 The discovery of antibiotics by Sir Alexander Fleming in 1928 marked a transformative milestone in modern medicine, fundamentally altering the landscape of healthcare.
 These "miracle drugs" emerged as revolutionary tools, effectively curbing diseases that had long plagued humanity with high mortality rates, including tuberculosis, typhoid fever, pneumonia, and syphilis (Laxminarayan et al., 2016).
 The development of actinomycin, tyrothricin, and penicillin between 1939 and 1940 heralded the dawn of the "antibiotic era," a period characterized by groundbreaking advancements in combating bacterial infections.
 Within less than two decades, approximately 30 different antimicrobial agents were introduced, drastically improving survival rates for conditions like meningitis, where mortality fell from 90% to as low as 10% with timely intervention (Prestinaci et al., 2015).
 These antibiotics, often termed "magic bullets," quickly became synonymous with lifesaving innovation (Fischbach & Walsh, 2009).

 However, this unparalleled success has not come without significant challenges.
 The excessive and improper use of antibiotics has led to the development of bacterial strains resistant to treatment, which is now considered a significant global health challenge.
 (O’Neill, 2016).
 Resistant bacteria have rendered many antibiotics ineffective, undermining their capacity to treat infections and posing severe challenges to public health systems worldwide (Jairoun et al., 2019).
 The root of this crisis lies not in antibiotics themselves but in their inappropriate administration.
 Practices such as incomplete treatment courses, self-medication, over-prescription, and unregulated over-the-counter sales have exacerbated the spread of resistance (Shahnaz et al., 2020).
 These behaviors fuel the development of so-called "superbugs," making previously manageable infections increasingly difficult, if not impossible, to treat (Shahnaz et al., 2020).
-This concerning trend highlights the critical need for worldwide initiatives to encourage responsible antibiotic use and enforce strict regulatory policies to preserve these vital medicines for future generations.(WHO, 2011).
+This concerning trend highlights the critical need for worldwide initiatives to encourage responsible antibiotic use and enforce strict regulatory policies to preserve these vital medicines for future generations (WHO, 2011).

 Antibiotic resistance, a naturally occurring phenomenon, has been drastically accelerated by human activities, including the misuse and overuse of antibiotics (Fischbach & Walsh, 2009).
 Selective pressures, such as inappropriate prescribing practices and self-medication, drive the proliferation of resistant bacterial strains.
 Furthermore, genetic mutations and horizontal gene transfer among bacteria exacerbate the challenge, enabling the rapid spread of resistance across populations and regions (Prestinaci et al., 2015).
 The consequences are dire: diseases once considered curable, such as tuberculosis, pneumonia, and gonorrhoea, are re-emerging as significant public health threats (WHO, 2021).